 Jet cards have been the standard for private aviation in the past.
 Most charter companies have used jet cards as a way to give their customers access to their services, with fixed variables that made pricing and scheduling easy.
 Now, subscription models stand to make things even easier.

 With a subscription model, money is rolling in whether or not clients are flying.
-And because subscriptions are priced to be affordable to customers, with break-even points built in for the business, they offer a win-win structure for frequent flyers who prefer to travel in style.3,000 subscribers for its service out of California — a state where almost a million millionaires reside.
+And because subscriptions are priced to be affordable to customers, with break-even points built in for the business, they offer a win-win structure for frequent flyers who prefer to travel in style.While private air travel isn’t for everyone, subscription pricing will likely open the door even wider for those seeking to experience it.
+In 2018, Surf Air claimed to have more than 3,000 subscribers for its service out of California — a state where almost a million millionaires reside.

 For those with the desire to fly direct and the cash to charter, subscription services like those offered by Surf Air make the skies accessible and convenient.
 In fact, the business has streamlined the model so thoroughly that clients only need to show up for their flight 15 minutes before takeoff!
 Time will tell if the subscription model is successful, but early indicators show demand.